 Check Alternate Airports (And Not Just Nearby Ones)

 Always check other departure cities for your desired long-haul destination, even if they aren’t nearby.
 For example, I’m based in Dallas which isn’t the cheapest airport for flights to Europe thanks to a OneWorld monopoly and heavy business travel.
-But, with consistently cheap flights from Dallas to Chicago or Los Angeles, I can easily find cheap flights to position myself to those other cities to take advantage of cheaper transatlantic fares.
+But, with consistently cheap flights from Dallas to Chicago or Los Angeles, I can easily position myself to those other cities to take advantage of cheaper transatlantic fares.

 Example purchasing two separate roundtrip tickets to Los Angeles and then onto London